jklejdysz/open-discourse/python/README.md

 load the requirements file, pip install psycopg2-binary instead psycopg (error), only necessary for sql engine. python -m pip install -r requirements.txt

+## JK changes:
+-
+- fixed missing party assignments (09_amendments/missing_faction_id)
+- removed speeches where long piece is repeated (09_amendments/duplicate_speeches) -
+01_preprocessing/*_split_xml* files:
+- extracted information about on budget discussion on the agenda (table of contents).
+- added more personal information on politicians
+- electoral term 1 and 2: Correct the pattern matching beginning of the spoken content

 ## Folders

 - The `data` folder contains all of the cached data